weishansu011017/DistortedDustyDiscAnalysisToolkits/README.md

 target :: Vector = [10.0, π/4, 0.0]   # In cylindrical coordinate (s, ϕ, z) for exmaple.
 radius :: Float64 = 2.5

-filtered_data :: ParticlesDataFrame = KDtree_filter(data, kdtree3d, target, radius, "polar" )  # You can change the final input to "cart" if the `target` input is in cartisian coordinate.
+filtered_data :: ParticleDataFrame = KDtree_filter(data, kdtree3d, target, radius, "polar" )  # You can change the final input to "cart" if the `target` input is in cartisian coordinate.
 ~~~

 ### Grid generator